 \subsubsection{Motion-guided Video Editing}

-Inspired by the video coding process, VideoControlNet~\cite{videocontrolnet} utilizes both diffusion model and ControlNet~\cite{controlnet}.
-The method sets the first frame as the I-frame with the rest divided into different group of pictures (GoP).
-The last frame of different GoPs is set as the P-frame while others are set as B-frames.
-Then, given an input video, the model first generates the I-frame directly based on the input's I-frame using the diffusion model and ControlNet, followed by generating the P-frames through the motion-guided P-frame generation module (MgPG), in which the optical flow information is leveraged.
-Finally, the B-frames are interpolated based on the reference I/P-frame and the motion information instead of using the time-consuming diffusion model.
+Inspired by the video coding process, VideoControlNet~\cite{videocontrolnet} combines a diffusion model with ControlNet~\cite{controlnet}.
+It designates the first frame as the I-frame and divides the remaining frames into groups of pictures (GoP).
+The last frame of each GoP is set as the P-frame, while others are B-frames.
+For an input video, the model generates the I-frame using the diffusion model and ControlNet.
+P-frames are then generated through the motion-guided P-frame generation module (MgPG), leveraging optical flow information.
+Finally, B-frames are interpolated based on the reference I/P-frames and motion information, avoiding the time-consuming diffusion model.
 MotionEditor\cite{motioneditor} features a two-branch architecture (\emph{i.e.} a reconstruction branch and an editing branch), which complements ControlNet\cite{controlnet} by seamlessly enforcing temporal motion correspondence, enabling high-fidelity editing and temporal consistency.